Sunday, July 21, 2024

 But it's all self-tape and when I do voiceovers, you're your own production [team].

-Episode 6: In this dramatic scene, Denny Dillon’s recurring character Cathy (also from the phone friend’s segments) reveals how dysfunctional her family is and decides to run away, but with some help of her friends, and her bratty little brother (Adam Ross), discovers there are all sorts of families, and sometimes our friends are our families.
+Episode 6: In this dramatic scene, Denny Dillon’s recurring character Cathy (from the phone friend’s segments) reveals how dysfunctional her family is and decides to run away, but with some help of her friends, and her bratty little brother (Adam Ross), discovers there are all sorts of families, and sometimes our friends are our families.
 Brief intro with Dr. Tom Cottle and Robert Guillaume.

 ________________________________________________